Product Taxability: Why should I categorize my products in TaxJar?

 If you are a Shopify Seller: You should choose the same category in TaxJar that you chose for your product when setting up your Tax Overrides on Shopify.
 If you don’t remember what overrides you used, you can find out more in the Tax Overrides and Exemptions section of the Shopify Sales Tax Manual.

-If you are a TaxJar SmartCalcs user, we will pull this information in automatically if you assigned your products SmartCalcs product categories.
-(You can see a full list of product categories SmartCalcs supports here.)
+If you are a TaxJar API user, we will pull this information automatically if you assigned your products an API product categories.
+(You can see a full list of product categories our API supports here.)

-3. Will I have to categorize my tax exempt products every time I make a sale?
+4. Will I have to categorize my tax-exempt products every time I make a sale?

-4. Does this feature also handle tax exempt customers?
+5. Does this feature also handle tax-exempt customers?

-This beta feature currently only categorizes tax exempt products.
-In the near future, we will have a way for you to designate an exempt customer (such as a non-profit or government entity) as tax exempt.
+This feature categorizes tax-exempt products.
+If you need to designate an exempt customer (such as a non-profit or government entity) as tax-exempt here, see how to designate individual wholesale exempt transactions in TaxJar here.

-5. I already entered my product tax codes into Amazon.
-Why doesn’t TaxJar already know how my products are categorized?
+6. I already entered my product tax codes into Amazon.
+Does TaxJar automatically know how my products are categorized?

 TaxJar connects with your Amazon account and pulls in your transaction data.
-But Amazon currently doesn’t share your product tax code information.
-That’s why you’ll need to categorize your products in TaxJar.
-We are working on a way to get around this data limitation.
+Amazon currently doesn’t share your product tax code information.